Demographics of Egypt: Ethnic groups

 The CIA World Factbook lists Egyptians as 99.7%, and "other" as 0.3% (2006 census).
 "Other" refers to people who are not citizens of Egypt, who come to Egypt to work for international companies, diplomats, etc.

 The vast majority of the population of Egypt consists of Egyptians including Copts, the native Egyptians make up 95% of the population.
 The vast majority of Egyptians are speakers of the Egyptian Arabic dialect.

 Minorities in Egypt include the Berber-speaking community of the Siwa Oasis (Siwis) and the Nubian people clustered along the Nile in the southernmost part of Egypt.
-There are also sizable minorities of Beja and Dom.
+There are also sizable minorities of Beja in the eastern desert and Dom.